 In syndicated loans, it is very common for the intercreditor arrangements to be drafted in the loan agreement itself rather than as separate intercreditor agreements.
 The syndicated loan documentation mainly stipulates the role of lenders acting as agent in terms of administrative actions or security-related matters, and the rules for the appointment of such agents.
-The various mechanisms that regulate the decision-taking process, voting rules among the lenders and the distribution of proceeds are also included in the loan documentation.
+The loan documentation also includes the various mechanisms that regulate the decision-taking process, voting rules among the lenders and the distribution of proceeds.

 Turkish law comes into play for intercreditor arrangements related to loan acceleration and security enforcement.
-It is market standard that the acceleration and enforcement rights are linked to the majority lender decision; however, this arrangement would not go beyond the contractual claim.
+It is market standard for the acceleration and enforcement rights to be linked to the majority lender decision; however, this arrangement would not go beyond the contractual claim.
 In other words, from a Turkish bankruptcy and enforcement law perspective, a lender will have a right to individually accelerate its participation and initiate enforcement proceedings against the borrower to foreclose the respective securities.